oliviersamson/Muck-BugFixes/README.md

 ## Fixes

 - Fixed a bug where all players wouldn't spawn the same amount of items in chests.
-The items itself would be the same, but the amount would be different (ex: 6 red apples vs 3 red apples for two different players).
+The items themselves would be the same, but the amount would be different (ex: 6 red apples vs 3 red apples for two different players).
 - Fixed a bug where houses and tents would be generated in a way that would make it impossible to get inside (houses) or under (tents).

 ## TODO: Future fixes